 The expected future net cash flows consist of two components: 5-year financial forecasts made by the business management and extrapolated cash flows after the forecast period (so called terminal value).
 The net sales and profitability estimates used in the forecasts are based on customer-specific estimates, future outlooks and previous experience.
 Estimates related to long-term profitability aim to take into account a normalised, sustainable level of profitability.
-Terminal value growth rate, 1.5 %-point, used in the calculations reflects both expected growth and inflation of each cash-generating unit's area in the long term, and is not expected to exceed the forecasted long-term growth of the industry.
+The estimated value in use of cash generating units (CGU) is based on the future cash flows using annual growth rate of up to 15% for periods subsequent to the forecast period of 5 years, used in the calculations reflects both expected growth and inflation of each cash-generating unit's area in the long term, and is not expected to exceed the forecasted long-term growth of the industry.